YOUTH 4 GERMAN CINEMA 2019-2020 PROGRAM

-The 2018-2019 season of Youth 4 German Cinema (Y4GC) marked the sixth year of this special program that brings together young film enthusiasts in vivid appreciation of German cinema, language, and culture.
+The 2019-2020 season of Youth 4 German Cinema (Y4GC) marks the seventh year of this special program that brings together young film enthusiasts in vivid appreciation of German cinema, language, and culture.
 Youth 4 German Cinema is organized by the Goethe-Institut San Francisco’s Language Department, Berlin & Beyond Film Festival and the North American youth portal Step Into German.

 ABOUT THE PROGRAM